zq2323/reactR_demo/README.md

 ## reactR

-this is the examples of creating the component based the package `reactR`. you can find the source on the https://unleash-shiny.rinterface.com/going-further-reactr
+Include the examples of creating the component based the package `reactR`. you can find the source on the https://unleash-shiny.rinterface.com/going-further-reactr

 Note: when bulding the JS file with `yarn run webpack`, if an error return, we can try to